-In some applications it can be useful to add a Newtonian damping term in the temperature and salinity equations :
+In some applications it can be useful to add a Newtonian damping term into the temperature and salinity equations :

-$$\frac{\partial T}{\partial t} = \cdots - \gamma (T - T_o)$$ where $\gamma$ is the inverse of a time scale, and $T_o$ and $S_o$ are given temperature and salinity fields (usually a climatology).
-The restoring term is added when key\tradmp is defined.
-It also requires that both key\temdta and key\saldta are defined (i.e. that $T_o$ and $S_o$ are read).
-The restoring coefficient $S_o$ is a three-dimensional array initialized by the user in dtacof routine also located in tradmp.F90.
+$$\frac{\partial T}{\partial t} = \cdots - \gamma \ (T - T_o)$$ where γ is the inverse of a time scale, and T_o and S_o are given temperature and salinity fields (usually a climatology).
+The restoring term is added when key_tradmp is defined.
+It also requires that both key_temdta and key_saldta are defined (i.e. that T_o and S_o are read).
+The restoring coefficient S_o is a three-dimensional array initialized by the user in routine dtacof also located in module tradmp.F90.

-$$\frac{\partial S}{\partial t} = \cdots - \gamma (S - S_o)$$ (4.19)
+$$\frac{\partial S}{\partial t} = \cdots - \gamma \ (S - S_o)$$ (4.22)

-The two main cases in which (4.19) is used are (a) the specification of the boundary conditions along artificial walls of a limited domain basin and (b) the computation of the velocity field associated with a given T-S field (for example to build the initial state of a prognostic simulation, or to use the resulting velocity field for a passive tracer study).
+The two main cases in which (4.22) is used are (a) the specification of the boundary conditions along artificial walls of a limited domain basin and (b) the computation of the velocity field associated with a given T-S field (for example to build the initial state of a prognostic simulation, or to use the resulting velocity field for a passive tracer study).
 The first case applies to regional models that have artificial walls instead of open boundaries.
-In the vicinity of these walls, $S_o$ takes large values (equivalent to a few day time scale) whereas it is zero in the interior of the model domain.
+In the vicinity of these walls, S_o takes large values (equivalent to a time scale of a few days) whereas it is zero in the interior of the model domain.
 The second case corresponds to the use of the robust diagnostic method [Sarmiento and Bryan 1982].
-It allows to find the velocity field consistent with the model dynamics while having a T-S field close to a given climatology field $(T_o - S_o)$ .
-The time scale associated with $S_o$ is generally not a constant but spatially varying in order to respect some considerations.
-For example, it is usually set to zero in the mixed layer (defined either on a density or $S_o$ criterion) [Madec et al. 1996] and in the equatorial region [Reverdin et al. 1991, Fujio and Imasato 1991, Marti 1992] as those two regions have a small time scale of adjustment, while smaller $S_o$ are used in the deep ocean where the typical time scale is long [Sarmiento and Bryan 1982].
-In addition it is reduced (and even zero) along the western boundary to allow the model to reconstruct its own western boundary structure in equilibrium with its physics.

-The choice of a Newtonian damping acting in the mixed layer or not is controlled by nmldmp (namelist nmldmp parameter).
+It allows us to find the velocity field consistent with the model dynamics whilst having a T-S field close to a given climatological field ($T_o - S_o$).
+The time scale associated with S_o is generally not a constant but spatially varying in order to respect other properties.
+For example, it is usually set to zero in the mixed layer (defined either on a density or S_o criterion) [Madec et al. 1996] and in the equatorial region [Reverdin et al. 1991, Fujio and Imasato 1991, Marti 1992] since these two regions have a short time scale of adjustment; while smaller S_o are used in the deep ocean where the typical time scale is long [Sarmiento and Bryan 1982].
+In addition the time scale is reduced (even to zero) along the western boundary to allow the model to reconstruct its own western boundary structure in equilibrium with its physics.
+The choice of a Newtonian damping acting in the mixed layer or not is controlled by namelist parameter nmldmp.

-The robust diagnostic method is very efficient to prevent the temperature drift in intermediate waters but it produces artificial sources of heat and salt within the ocean.
-It has also undesirable effects on the ocean convection.
-It tends to prevent deep convection and subsequent deep-water formation by stabilising too much the water columns.
+The robust diagnostic method is very efficient in preventing temperature drift in intermediate waters but it produces artificial sources of heat and salt within the ocean.
+It also has undesirable effects on the ocean convection.
+It tends to prevent deep convection and subsequent deep-water formation, by stabilising the water column too much.

-An example of computation of $S_o$ for robust diagnostic experiments with the ORCA2 model is provided in the tradmp.F90 module (subroutines dtacof and cofdis which compute coefficient and the distance to the bathymetry, respectively).
-Those routines are provided as examples and can be customised by the user.
+An example of the computation of S_o for robust diagnostic experiments with the ORCA2 model is provided in the tradmp.F90 module (subroutines dtacof and cofdis which compute the coefficient and the distance to the bathymetry, respectively).
+These routines are provided as examples and can be customised by the user.